globewalldesk/revuu/README.md

 the other depending on which days have the fewest).

 ### 3.6 (January 22, 2019)
-Added Rails and "change dates" feature:
+Added Rails, open terminal, and "change dates" feature:

 We can now say that it is possible to add Rails repotasks.
 All Bash commands are now to be typed in by the user in a special xterm console that pops up when the